radiantearth/radiant-mlhub/docs/source/datasets.rst

 ``bigearthnet_v1_labels`` Collection contains the annotations for that same dataset.
 These 2 collections are grouped together into the
 ``bigearthnet_v1`` dataset.

-The `Radiant MLHub Training Data Registry <http://registry.mlhub.earth/>`_ provides an overview of the datasets available through the
-Radiant MLHub API along with dataset metadata and a listing of the associated Collections.
+`Radiant MLHub <https://mlhub.earth/>`_ provides an overview of the datasets available through the Radiant MLHub API along with dataset metadata and a listing of the associated Collections.

-To discover and fetch datasets you can either use the low-level client methods from :mod:`radiant_mlhub.client` or the :class:`~radiant_mlhub.models.Dataset` class.
-Using the :class:`~radiant_mlhub.models.Dataset` class is the recommended approach, but both methods are described below.
+To list and fetch datasets, the :class:`~radiant_mlhub.models.Dataset` class is the recommended approach, but there are also low-level client methods from :mod:`radiant_mlhub.client`.
+Both methods are described below.

 .. note::

-    The objects returned by the Radiant MLHub API dataset endpoints are not STAC-compliant objects and therefore the :class:`Dataset` class described below is not a :doc:`PySTAC <pystac:index>` object.
+    The objects returned by the Radiant MLHub API Dataset endpoints are not STAC-compliant objects and therefore the :class:`Dataset` class described below is not a :doc:`PySTAC <pystac:index>` object.

 Discovering Datasets